buildmind-tech/MindDrop/README.md

 You can start screen sharing anytime you like and people who uses chrome or firefox can directly watch it in their browsers through the links.

+## Simple Note Sending (Rich Text)

+You can directly send simple messages through our text editor to your local network users or registered user.
+In reduction to IM, this function will always stays at its own position.

 # Build!
 Clone to local and run